 Few pitchers have ever dominated a summer the way Nolan Ryan did in 1973, when he put up a pair of no-hitters and set the modern single-season strikeout record with 383.
 Ryan’s second no-no came on July 15 in Detroit, when he struck out 17 Tigers and was so terrifying that cleanup hitter Norm Cash came up to the plate with two outs in the bottom of the ninth with a table leg instead of a bat.

 Ryan returned to the mound four days later and evidently wasn’t that tired, taking a no-hitter into the eighth against the Orioles and ultimately going 10 1/3 innings before handing the ball to Angels reliever Dave Sells -- who promptly allowed the game-winning runs.
-Across those two starts, Ryan allowed three hits across 70 batters faced, while punching out 30 of those opponents.
+Across those two starts, Ryan allowed three hits and faced 70 batters, while punching out 30 of them.